Stratio/cassandra-lucene-index/README.rst

 to perform some kind of queries which are really hard to be addressed using Apache Cassandra out of the box features.

-More detailed information is available at `Stratio’s Cassandra Lucene Index documentation <doc/src/site/sphinx/documentation.rst>`__.
+More detailed information is available at `Stratio’s Cassandra Lucene Index documentation <doc/src/site/sphinx/documentation.rst>`__, as well as `Spark examples for Cassandra Lucene Index <examples/spark>`__.

 Features
 --------